-5.1 Population Distributions
+5.1 POPULATION DISTRIBUTIONS

-The first step in the benefit analysis is the estimation of population distribution with respect to the outdoor day-night sound level, LdnO.
-Table 5-1 presents an estimate for the distribution of the national population noise exposure due to highway traffic noise (12).
+The first step in the benefit analysis is the estimation of population distribution with respect to the outdoor day-night sound level, $L{dn0}$ .
+Table 5.1 presents an estimate for the distribution of the national population noise exposure due to highway traffic noise $[12]^1$ .
 This estimate assumes that highway traffic noise remains unregulated and that the national population increases at a rate based upon historical trends.
-It is beyond the scope of this example to further describe the basis for the Table 5-1 estimate.
+It is beyond the scope of this example to further describe the basis for the table 5.1 estimate.
 However, the format of the data will be described since local data aggregations should follow a similar format.

-Each entry in Table 5-1 is a population estimate with the columns representing years.
+Each entry in table 5.1 is a population estimate with the columns representing years.
 In this example, five year increments are used beginning with the reference year 1980 through the year 2010.
-The first six rows of Table 5-1 indicate intervals of outdoor day-night sound level, $L{dn0}$ .
-These intervals cover the range of 55 dB through 85 dB in 5 dB intervals corresponding to the MNCC specifications in Table 2.2.
-The last four rows are summary entries indicating the population distribution to ranges of outdoor daynight sound levels.
+The first six rows of table 5.1 indicate intervals of outdoor day-night sound level, $L{dn0}$ .
+These intervals cover the range of 55 dB through 85 dB in 5 dB intervals corresponding to the MNCC specifications in table 2.2.
+The last four rows are summary entries indicating the population distribution to ranges of outdoor day-night sound levels.
 The last row is the total population estimate.

 Since benefits resulting from implementing any building code requirement applying to new construction can only be attributed to the population residing in the new construction, it is necessary to estimate this segment of the population.
 To do this, the change in population distribution is required.
+The estimated change in population distribution in future years relative to the reference year (1980) is easily obtained from the table 5.1 data.
+The result is presented in table 5.2.